 Instruction to Editor: Please make the following changes in subclause 9.20.1 of REVmc D1.4:

-A DMG STA may implement a single AC.
-If the DMG STA implements a single AC, all UP and frame types shall be mapped to AC_BE.
+A DMG or S1G STA may implement a single AC.
+If the DMG or S1G STA implements a single AC, all UP and frame types shall be mapped to AC_BE.
 (11ad)

-NOTE—A DMG STA that implements a single AC has only one queue in Figure 9-22 (Reference implementation model when dot11AlternateEDCAActivated is false or not present(11aa)).
+NOTE—A DMG or S1G STA that implements a single AC has only one queue in Figure 9-22 (Reference implementation model when dot11AlternateEDCAActivated is false or not present(11aa)).